Periodic Trends of Alkali Metals

 Atomic and Ionic Radius of Alkali Metals

-The atomic and ionic radius of alkali metals is increasing systematically from lithium to caesium atom.
+The atomic and ionic radius of alkali metals increases systematically from lithium to caesium.

 When we proceed downward on the alkali group, the electron is added to higher energy levels.
 It decreases the electrostatic attraction between the nucleus and valence shell electrons.
 This decreases electrostatic attraction and increases atomic and ionic radii.

 The shielding effect also decreases the electrostatic attraction between the nucleus and valence shell electrons.
 With increasing shielding electrons the effective nuclear charge of the atom decreases.
-Therefore, nucleus and outermost electron separation increases.
+Therefore, the nucleus and outermost electron separation increase.

 Melting and Boiling Points